nhsconnect/fhir-policy/pages/fhir_policy_requirements/naming.md

 - **BusinessName2**: The second business name of the extension.
 The asset name MAY have a second BusinessName segment.
 Where there is a second business name, each one MUST be separated by a hyphen (-) character e.g. 'Extension-ITK-Informant-1'.
 - **Version**: This is the major version number of the extension e.g. Extension-CareConnect-ConditionEpisode-1.
 Mandatory

+This name MUST be used in three places:

+- The extension's **filename**.
+- The **name** of the extension - specifically the name.value element in the StructureDefinition
+- The resource's **logical ID**.

-The extension name forms the final segment of the URL of the extension's StructureDefinition and is used to populate its logical id (e.g. the StructureDefinition.id element) on the NHS Digital FHIR Reference server.
+The logical ID forms the final segment of the URL of the StructureDefinition resource and is used to populate its logical id (e.g. the StructureDefinition.id element) when published on the a national FHIR Reference server.
 An example URL for a CareConnect derived extension (STU3) is https://fhir.nhs.uk/STU3/StructureDefinition/Extension-CareConnect-GPC-AllergyCertainty-1, Extension-CareConnect-GPC-AllergyCertainty-1 being the value of the logical id.
 "
 %}

 {% include requirement_box.html
-	heading="FHIR-NAME-05: FHIR OperationDefinition names MUST follow an agreed format" content="The name of the OperationDefinition refers to the name.value element in the OperationDefinition and the OperationDefinition's filename.
-OperationDefinitions should be named using the following segment name format:
+	heading="FHIR-NAME-05: FHIR OperationDefinition names MUST follow an agreed format" content="The name of the OperationDefinition will be named using the following segment name format:

 **[Base]-[BusinessName]-[OperationConstraint]-[OperationDefinitionKind]-[Version]**

 The segments are defined to as follows:

 - **Base**: The base OperationDefinition, if one is used.
-Optional but mandatory for  a CareConnect derived OperationDefinitions.
+Optional but mandatory for CareConnect derived OperationDefinitions.
 - **BusinessName**: A business name for the OperationDefinition.
 Optional.
 - **OperationConstraint**: The OperationConstraint.
 Mandatory.
 An example of an OperationConstraint is 'CareRecord'.
 - **OperationDefinitionKind**: Choice of 'Operation' or 'Query' fixed character strings.
 Mandatory.
 - **Version**: This is the major version number of the OperationDefinition e.g. GPConnect-CareRecord-Operation-1.
 Mandatory.

+This name MUST be used in three places:

+- The OperationDefinition's **filename**.
+- The **name** of the resource - specifically the name.value element in the OperationDefinition
+- The resource's **logical ID**.

-The OperationDefinition name forms the final segment of its URL and is used to populate its logical id (e.g. the OperationDefinition.id element) on the NHS Digital FHIR Reference server.
+The logical ID forms the final segment of the URL of the OperationDefinition resource and is used to populate its logical id (e.g. the OperationDefinition.id element) when published on the a national FHIR Reference server.
 An example URL for an OperationDefinition (STU3) would be https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-RegisterPatient-Operation-1, GPConnect-RegisterPatient-Operation-1 being the value of the logical id.
 "
 %}

 {% include requirement_box.html
 	heading="FHIR-NAME-06: FHIR identifier systems MUST follow an agreed format"